logtown/logtown/packages/logger/README.md

 First of all you should notice, that `logtown` is not a *logger*.
 You can use any logger you want underneath, there are a lot of great tools like intel, winston and others.
-And if you don't define any wrappers you won't see any output.
-There are 2 ready for use wrappers contained in the package.
-But you can use your own in any time.
+And if you don't define any wrappers to use you won't see any output.
+There are 2 ready for use wrappers contained in the package as an example, but you can use your own in any time.

 So let's start from simple use case:
 ```javascript